-The City incurred a note payable with First State Bank in the amount of \$300,000 for park iprovements on October 23, 2020.
-This note is to be repaid over fifteen years with an annual interest rate of 3.375%.
+The City incurred a note payable with First State Bank in the amount of \$300,000 for park improvements on October 23, 2020.
+This note is to repaid over fifteen years with an annual interest rate of 3.375%.

-The City incurred a notes payable with Mineola Community Bank ("MCB") in the amount of \$34,483 for a new pickup truck for public works department on April 21, 2022.
-This note is to be repaid over a period of 5 years with an annual interest rate of 5.00%.
+The City incurred a note payable with Government Capital Corporation for two new police units on March 11, 2024.
+This note is to be repaid five years with an annual interest rate of 6.05%.